pschupp/Lexogen-RNA-seq-pipeline/generate-samplesheet/README.md

 # Sample barcoding input file

 The most important input is the sample barcoding file, which should formated according to the type of Lexogen barcode used.
-## 12nt UDI
+## 12 nt UDI

 ```
 Sample_Name,Sample_Plate,Sample_Well
 sample1,Set_A1,A1
 sample2,Set_A3,A2
 ```
 *n.b.* not all 12 nucleotides of the barcodes need to be used.
 The length of the barcodes to be sequenced can be modified using the `i7r` and `i5r` flags.
+Lexogen advises shortening to either 8 or 10 nt.

-## 6nt barcodes
+## 6 nt barcodes

 ```
 Sample_Name,Sample_Well_i7,Sample_Well_i5